Take a look at the range of benefits and payments we have available.

 This also applies to employment-related training where a training provider uses drug tests as part of the admission process.
 For example, a drug test is required as part of a course to get a heavy truck licence.

-Work and Income will tell you what you have to do when you apply for a benefit and again when you need to be tested.
+We will tell you what you have to do when you apply for a benefit and again when you need to be tested.

 Drug tests are completed under a national drug testing standard.
 There are two types of tests, both usually needing a urine sample: